institutodecalculo/diplodatos/README.md

 See the [open issues](https://github.com/pages-themes/minimal/issues) for a list of proposed features (and known issues).

-## Project philosophy

-The Minimal theme is intended to make it quick and easy for GitHub Pages users to create their first (or 100th) website.
-The theme should meet the vast majority of users' needs out of the box, erring on the side of simplicity rather than flexibility, and provide users the opportunity to opt-in to additional complexity if they have specific needs or wish to further customize their experience (such as adding custom CSS or modifying the default layout).
-It should also look great, but that goes without saying.

 ## Contributing

 Interested in contributing to Minimal?
 We'd love your help.
 Minimal is an open source project, built one contribution at a time by users like you.
 See [the CONTRIBUTING file](docs/CONTRIBUTING.md) for instructions on how to contribute.